jgoriasilva/AWS_DeepRacer/experiments/FM-FT-PS-Slower-Turn-Faster-2/FM-FT-PS-Slower-Turn-Faster-2.md

-# Follow middle fine-tuning speed and progress
+# Slower Turn Faster 2

 For this model, I cloned the FM-FT-PS-Slower-Turn-Faster model and let it train more, while increasing its speed.